OSUSecLab/SelectiveTaint/README.md

 # Downloads

-Please refer to selectivetaint_instructions.pdf for how to download and use SelectiveTaint.
+Please refer to selectivetaint_instructions.pdf on how to download and use SelectiveTaint.

 # Citing